 It’s no secret apples are great for you.
 But which is the healthiest apple?
 They’re sweet without any added sugar, and crunchy enough to feel substantial.
 Plus, for just 80 calories in one medium apple you get 5 grams of filling fiber.
 Even more, they’re portable and can easily be kept in your gym bag or desk drawer for a go-to snack.

 It turns out the popular saying “an apple a day keeps the doctor away” might actually be true.
 A 2013 study in the Journal of Functional Foods found that otherwise healthy, middle-aged adults who ate an apple a day for a month experienced a significant drop in their LDL (“bad”) cholesterol levels.

 However, not all apples are created equal.
 Here’s how to hone your apple-eating repertoire to make sure you’re choosing the healthiest apple.

-THE BEST TIME TO EAT APPLES IS FALL AND EARLY WINTER
+THE TIME TO GET THE HEALTHIEST APPLES IS FALL AND EARLY WINTER

 Sure, apples are available year-round, but in most of North America, they’re only harvested in the fall.
 To keep apples on supermarket shelves year-round, merchants store apples in cool spaces and spray them with 1-methylcyclopropene, a gaseous compound that helps preserve freshness and texture, and that the USDA has deemed safe.